F5Networks/f5-cloud-libs/README.md

       --signal <signal>                        Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                      Wait for the named signal before running.
       --log-level <level>                      Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                      Log to file as well as console.
 This is the default if background process is spawned.
-Default is undefined
+Default is /tmp/network.log
       --single-nic                             Set db variables for single NIC configuration.
       --multi-nic                              Set db variables for multi NIC configuration.
       --default-gw <gateway_address>           Set default gateway to gateway_address.
       --local-only                             Create LOCAL_ONLY partition for gateway and assign to traffic-group-local-only.
       --vlan <name, nic_number, [tag]>         Create vlan with name on nic_number.
 Optionally specify a tag.
 Values should be comma-separated.
 For multiple vlans, use multiple --vlan entries.
       --self-ip <name, ip_address, vlan_name>  Create self IP with name and ip_address on vlan.
 Values should be comma-separated.
 For multiple self IPs, use multiple --self-ip entries.
 Default CIDR prefix is 24 if not specified.
+      --force-reboot                           Force a reboot at the end.
+This is necessary for some 2+ NIC configurations.

 ### runScript.js